rahulkumaran/sudocode/.github/ISSUE_TEMPLATE/pull_request_template.md

 - [ ] Bux Fix
 - [ ] Added new feature

+## Summary of Changes
+ Please describe the changes you have made, be as descriptive as you can.
+...

+#####  If you fixed any bug , Please add screenshots/gifs of the modifications you have done
+...

+##### If you have added any new feature please add screenshot of the output, how it has been changed after addition of the new feature
+...

 ## Checklist
 Please checkout the boxes that apply.
 You can also fill these out after creating the PR.
 If you're unsure about any of them, don't hesitate to ask .Join our gitter channel and feel free to ask.